oicr-gsi/shesmu/language.md

 First, we need to specify the type of information to be processed.
 All the olives in a file share the same _input format_.
 At the top of the file:

-    Input gsi_std;
+    Input cerberus_fp;

 This doesn't specify where the data comes from, but what kind of data will be provided.
-Analysis provenance coupled with LIMS data is known as `gsi_std`.
+Analysis provenance coupled with LIMS data is known as `cerberus_fp`.

 Shesmu will find sources that can provide data in this format.
 Imagine this as a large table: the columns will be _variables_ available and the olive will